 From 1909 – the first year the federal government levied a separate corporate income tax – to 1935, corporations paid a fixed percentage of their income in taxes regardless of how much they made (although taxes were usually exempted for the first several thousand dollars).
-From 1936 to today, the number of federal corporate income tax brackets has varied from one to eight.
-Corporations today pay a 21% tax rate on income, regardless of their size or revenue.
+From 1936 forward, the number of federal corporate income tax brackets has varied from one to eight.

 Corporate income taxes rose from 12.4% of total government receipts in 1996 to 15.6% in 2006, before declining again to 11.6% in 2016.

 In 2016, the US had the highest top federal corporate income tax rate in the OECD at 35%, with France (34.4%), Belgium (33%), Mexico (30%), Australia (30%), Greece (29%), Portugal (28%), New Zealand (28%), Italy (27.5%), and Israel (25%) rounding out the top ten.
 Even after accounting for additional state-level corporate income tax rates, the United States remained on top (38.9%).
 Since 1997, 30 of the Organization of Economic Cooperation and Development (OECD) member counties have lowered their statutory (written) corporate income tax rates, creating an average tax burden of 25.1%.